MissionSquad/mcp-trello/README.md

 ## Configuration

+### Mission Squad Secrets Configuration

+When using mcp-trello with Mission Squad, you can configure secrets through the UI instead of environment variables.
+This allows running a single MCP server instance that serves multiple users with their individual credentials.

+#### Configuring Secrets in Mission Squad

+1. Open the MCP server configuration in Mission Squad UI
+2. Click "Add Secret"
+3. Configure the first secret:
+   - **Name:** `trelloApiKey`
+   - **Value:** Your Trello API Key from https://trello.com/app-key
+4. Click "Add Secret" again
+5. Configure the second secret:
+   - **Name:** `trelloToken`
+   - **Value:** Your Trello Token (generate at the app-key page)
+6. Click "Save All Secrets"

+#### Secret Names

+The server accepts these secret names in tool arguments:
+- `trelloApiKey` - Your Trello API key (required)
+- `trelloToken` - Your Trello authentication token (required)

+#### How It Works

+When Mission Squad calls a tool:
+1. Mission Squad automatically injects configured secrets into the tool arguments
+2. The server checks arguments first for `trelloApiKey` and `trelloToken`
+3. If not found in arguments, it falls back to environment variables
+4. If neither source has credentials, a clear error message is returned

+This pattern enables:
+- ✅ Multiple users sharing one MCP server instance
+- ✅ Per-user credential isolation
+- ✅ Backward compatibility with existing configurations
+- ✅ Clear error messages for misconfiguration

 ### Environment Variables

 The server can be configured using environment variables.
 Create a `.env` file in the root directory with the following variables: